 Most-trafficked Australian-expat destinations: UK (long-standing tie — currently easier post-2023 reforms to Youth Mobility), New Zealand (Trans-Tasman), Indonesia (Bali — long-stay visa pathways for retirees + remote workers), Thailand (LTR for retirees + remote workers), Vietnam, Singapore (Employment Pass for skilled workers), Hong Kong, US (E-3 visa is uniquely Australian under the Free Trade Agreement), Canada (Working Holiday + Express Entry for skilled migrants).

-New Zealand is the easiest by a wide margin — the Trans-Tasman Travel Arrangement gives Australians effective NZ residency on arrival with full work + residence rights.
+The easiest country for Australians to move to is New Zealand by a wide margin — the Trans-Tasman Travel Arrangement gives Australians effective NZ residency on arrival with full work + residence rights.
 The UK Youth Mobility Scheme is open to Australian citizens 18-35 (the upper age extended from 30 to 35 + the stay extended from 2 years to 3 years in 2024); the UK Ancestry Visa (5-year work visa for those with a UK-born grandparent) is uniquely Australian-accessible.
 The US E-3 visa is uniquely Australian under the AU-US FTA (~10,500 visas/year for specialty-occupation Australians, with spouse work rights).
 Most digital-nomad visa programs (Portugal D8, Spain DNV, Croatia DNV, Estonia DNV, Mexico Temporary Resident) accept Australians on standard terms.

 Yes, via several pathways.
 The B211A "social-cultural" visa (formerly known as the social visa) allows 60-day stays extendable to 180 days.
 The Indonesia Second Home Visa (B214 or successor — verify current name) allows 5-10 year stays for those with $130K-130K USD savings.
 The newer Indonesia Investor Visa requires investment in an Indonesian company.
 Many Australian Bali residents cycle B211A renewals + visa runs — legal but high-friction.
 Indonesian-tax residency triggers at 183+ days in any 12-month period.
 Verify current visa rules at the Indonesian Embassy/Consulate before relying.

-Top retirement destinations for Australians combining cost + healthcare + visa accessibility: Thailand (Long-Term Resident + Retirement visas — well-established Australian retiree communities in Pattaya, Hua Hin, Chiang Mai), Malaysia (MM2H — recently reformed, accessible), Indonesia (Second Home Visa or B211A cycling — Bali especially), New Zealand (Trans-Tasman — easiest from a paperwork standpoint), UK (if you have a UK-born grandparent for the Ancestry Visa), Portugal (D7), Spain (Non-Lucrative).
+The best country for Australians to retire to depends on cost vs proximity: Thailand leads on cost + community (Long-Term Resident + Retirement visas — well-established Australian retiree communities in Pattaya, Hua Hin, Chiang Mai), Malaysia on accessibility (MM2H — recently reformed), Indonesia on Bali lifestyle (Second Home Visa or B211A cycling), New Zealand on paperwork (Trans-Tasman), the UK on heritage (Ancestry Visa for those with a UK-born grandparent), Portugal (D7), and Spain (Non-Lucrative).
 Mexico + Costa Rica are accessible but not common Australian destinations due to distance.

 Australian-tax residency is determined by the ATO's "resides" test (a facts-and-circumstances analysis of where you ordinarily live) + four statutory tests.
 Moving abroad does NOT automatically end Australian tax residency — you need to demonstrate that you no longer "reside" in Australia.
 Indicators: maintain no Australian residential property available for your use, sever Australian banking + utility ties, establish a permanent residence abroad (typically 12+ months continuously).
 Once non-resident, Australian-source income (rent, employment) is still taxed in Australia at non-resident rates (no tax-free threshold); foreign-source income generally is not.
 The CGT "deemed disposal" applies to most Australian-located assets when you become a non-resident.